Sunday, 4 September 2016

 This seems especially bizarre when you consider the Ministry of Magic requires a whole department for trying to work out simple concepts like rubber ducks even though more than half of wizards apparently have at least one Muggle parent.
 How cut off from reality are these people?

-Harry, can you explain to me how to use a fork, or a toaster or what fire is?
-I put the first thing in the second and now the third one appears to be attacking the whole kitchen and my legs. |
+Harry, can you explain to me how to use a fork, or a toaster or

 We see the kids taking their first Defence of the Dark Arts class held by Gilderoy Lockheart.
 He quickly reveals himself to be the kind of dangerous narcissist who put self promotion above education standards to a degree almost approaching Michael Gove levels.
 This class ends when Gilderoy releases a bunch of pixies in the class and then runs away when they start attacking everyone.
 (Well I say everyone, it's mainly Neville again.
 I'm starting to suspect that Hogwarts keep Neville around as a sort of Miner's Canary and it'll take his death before they bother to put in any safety regulations for the other kids)